andrew-johnson-4/L1Pearls/normalize_kindof.md

    //The instruction set for this abstract computer cannot determine the decidability of all decidability problems
-   //The instruction set for this abstract computer can implement all strongly normalizing computable functions }
+   //The instruction set for this abstract computer can implement all strongly normalizing computable functions
+   //The abstract computer itself is not strongly normalizing (strange input gives strange output) }
 ```